pslucas0212/RHEL-EUS/README.md

 EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
 With EUS you would have 24 months of support for a minor release of RHEL.

+Starting with RHEL 9 you have the option to purchse a new EUS add-on subscription, called Enhanced Extened Update Support) for both standard and premium support RHEL offerings that will extend EUS to 48 months of support for a minor relese of RHEL 9.
+More information on Enhanced EUS can be found via the article links in the Appendix section below.

 **Extended Update Support**